Stanley (Stan) D.

 He also enjoys occasionally reading western novels by Louis L'Amour and Larry McMurty as well as watching movie versions of their books.
 He enjoys most kinds of music, with emphasis on old time western, 1950s, and classical music.

-Stan is happily married to Susan and they have been blessed with six sons, 9 grandsons and 2 granddaughters with one more grandson on the way.
+Stan is happily married to Susan and they have been blessed with six sons, 14 grandsons and 3 granddaughters.
 His oldest five sons are returned missionaries.
-His youngest son was recently married in the Logan Temple.
+His youngest son was married in the Logan Temple.
 Stan is very proud of his children and believes that his wife's efforts with them have paid off handsomely.
-Susan is currently serving as a Secretary in the Relief Society in our ward.
+Susan is currently serving as a Relief Society Visiting Teacher Supervisor in our ward.
 Among other Church callings she has served in a Relief Society presidency in Arizona, as a Ward and Stake Family History Consultant/Director in the Lakewood Colorado Stake as well as a shift supervisor in the Lakewood, CO Stake Family History Center.
 She immensely enjoys researching her own family history and helping others to do the same.
 On another note, It has been said, of Susan, that she "likes to change wallpaper more often than most people change socks."
 That has now changed to painting walls.

 Although most acquaintances consider Stan to be a pretty good guy, few critics like him.
 He has no patience for dishonesty and deception and is often blunt in expressing his feelings about this, though he seems to be mellowing in his senior years.
 When Stan has pointed out weaknesses in critics arguments and their apparent unwillingness to correct those errors, they have often pulled out of conversations with him.
 Three of many such cases include Sandra Tanner, Dick Baer, and Ed Decker.
 This demonstrated dishonesty bothers Stan.
 He wishes they would repent so that they too might enjoy the glorious blessings of the Lord's Kingdom.